maxim2266/pump/README.md

 Package `pump` provides a minimalist framework for composing data processing pipelines.
 The pipelines are type-safe, impose little overhead, and can be composed either statically, or dynamically (for example, as a function of configuration).
+A running pipeline stops on and returns the first error encountered.

 The package defines two generic types: